IbcAlpha/IBC/userguide.md

 Encrypting a folder on Unix is more involved, and you should refer to the documentation for your distribution.

-#### Encrypting the Password

-When the password is included in the configuration file, IBController allows it to be in an encrypted form so that casual observers cannot see the actual password, for example while you are editing the configuration file.

-Note however that the encryption is very simple and easily reversed by anyone who knows the encryption technique, so it does not remove the need to store the configuration file securely.
-It can also cause problems if your password has certain characters in certain positions (due to a deficiency in the encryption algorithm): therefore it is advisable not to use the password encryption facility, provided you make sure your IBController configuration file is stored in a safe place and you don't leave it open in an editor while the computer is unattended or overlooked.

-To encrypt your password, run the following command from the IBController directory:

-``java -cp IBController.jar ibcontroller.IBController encrypt <your-password>``

-The program output will include your encrypted password, which can then be included in your IBController configuration ``.ini`` file.

-You should also clear your shell history if you entered the above command.
-In most cases this is achieved by pressing ALT+F7 (Windows users) or typing `history -c` (Linux users), although you should check it worked by pressing the up arrow afterwards.

-### Configuring IBController
+### Configuring TwsAutomater
 ---------------------------

-IBController must be supplied with a configuration file.
-A specimen file called IBController.ini is included in the distribution ZIP.
-You will need to edit this file to include your IB username and password, and to ensure that IBController behaves in the way that best suits your needs.
+TwsAutomater must be supplied with a configuration file.
+A specimen file called TwsAutomater.ini is included in the distribution ZIP.
+You will need to edit this file to include your IB username and password, and to ensure that TwsAutomater behaves in the way that best suits your needs.

-You should copy the supplied file from the IBController installation folder into the secure location described above before editing it, so that you have a clean copy to revert to if need be.
+You should copy the supplied file from the TwsAutomater installation folder into the secure location described above before editing it, so that you have a clean copy to revert to if need be.

-The sample `IBController.ini` file contains detailed comments on the meaning of each configuration property.
+The sample `TwsAutomater.ini` file contains detailed comments on the meaning of each configuration property.
 Many of these have sensible defaults, or are only needed in special situations, so to help you get started quickly, here is a list of the settings that you are most likely to need to change: